 Soon you'll see small green peppers start to grow out of the middle of the flower.
 The petals will dry and fall off, and the pepper will grow to about 1"-2".
 Just like the flowers and leaves color can range between purple and green.
 The pepper itself will be ripe and ready to eat when it's a bright red.

 Taking Care of Your African Red Devil Pepper Plant

 Plants are just like animals and people in that they need vitamins and nutrients to grow.
-Eventually, the nutrients in your pot will be used up by the piri piri and will need to be replenished with a fertilizer like Miracle Grow.
-One plant won't use much, and one package of Miracle Grow will last virtually forever.
+Eventually, the nutrients in your pot will be used up by the piri piri and will need to be replenished with a fertilizer like Miracle-Gro.
+One plant won't use much, and one package of Miracle-Gro will last virtually forever.
 A small pinch a 16 oz. bottle of water is plenty once every other week.
-You will want to give it plain water 2-3 times a week with a fertilizer watering bringing the total to three times per week.
+You will want to give it plain water 2-3 times a week with a fertilizer watering, bringing the total to three times per week.

 Enjoying your piri piri pepper

 I'll be honest that when starting out, I didn't think much about growing a plant, especially at work.
 However, I've come to find its an enjoyable hobby as I harvest the seeds from the hottest of peppers to try to grow different types.
 One coworker is trying for an all purple leaf variation.